 Next Steps: Now that you have a smokin’ hot subject line that gets your email opened, your next step is writing a smokin’ hot EMAIL that gets read and gets results (you know, folks actually signing up for your freebies, requesting your consults, buying your goods, that sorta stuff).
-Check out the resource-packed Instant Promotional Emails package to get everything you need to write amazing, client-attracting emails in a hurry.
-Click here to learn more and get instant access.
+Check out the Write Persuasive Emails workshop to discover everything you need to write amazing, client-attracting emails in a hurry…and currently available for 80% off the sale rate!
+Click here to learn more and register now.

 Did you find this article helpful?
 If so, please use the buttons below to share this with your friends and colleagues.
 And then come on back and leave me a comment.
 What subject line(s) are you working on?
 Do tell!

 Tammi Metzler, founder of The Write Associate, is a self-professed “word geek.”
 Her greatest joy is in playing with words all day to find just the right combination to get folks all fired up.
 In the daytime hours, this means writing online marketing copy that grabs the attention and interest of readers so that they “get” the awesomeness of the product/service in question and think “I gotta get me some of that!”
 After hours this often means finding just the right words to get the response she’s looking for from her husband and/or 10-year-old daughter & preschool son (grin).
 She offers tons of resources about creating compelling marketing copy that excites & engages your ideal clients on her blog at www.WriteAssociate.com.